 3. Cut into 9 even strips.
-Roll strips up, one a time.
+Roll strips up, one at a time.
 Place 2-3cm apart in the pan.
 Cover with plastic wrap and a clean tea towel.
 Set aside in a warm, draught-free place for 30 minutes or until scrolls almost double.
-Preheat oven to 180°C fan forced.
+Preheat oven to 180°C fan-forced.

 4. Bake for 25-30 minutes or until golden.

 5. Meanwhile, for the icing, combine icing sugar, maple syrup and milk to form a thick icing.
 Spoon over the hot scrolls.
 Serve warm.

 • The scrolls are best served warm.
 To reheat, place between baking paper in a sandwich press or wrap in foil and warm in 160°C fan forced oven for 15 minutes.

 • Icing is optional.
 You can just dust the scrolls with icing sugar if you like.

 Prep time 10 minutes

 2 large (1 cup) ripe bananas, coarsely mashed

 4 Weet-Bix, crushed